 FAR/Mars Society Launch Contest registration is open.

-Teams that have signed up to compete are required to static fire their full-up rocket and turned in thrust data by February 1.
+Teams that have signed up to compete are required to static fire their full-up rocket and turned in thrust data 30-days prior to their competition launch date.

 FAR/Mars Society Launch Contest